StressLevelZero/CustomStaticBatching/README.md

 - Copy and translate the vertex data of each renderer into their combined mesh
 - Assign the combined mesh and submesh index and count to each renderer, and remove the static batching flag

+## Realtime GI

+Normally, this utility does not work with realtime GI.
+This is because unity does not use the mesh's lightmap UVs for the dynamic lightmap.
+Instead, on bake it creates a new mesh that contains a duplicate of the original mesh's lightmap UV but rotated by some amount.
+This mesh is stored inside the lighting data asset, and unfortunately the lighting data class has no public API's for accessing its data.

+If you want to use this utility with realtime GI, you can also install [NewBlood's Lighting Internals package](https://github.com/NewBloodInteractive/com.newblood.lighting-internals).
+The utility will auto-detect when this package is present, and will use it to extract the dynamic lightmap mesh copies from the lighting data asset.
+However, this package (probably) only works with unity versions before Unity 6 as 6 overhauled the light baking systems completely.
+Additionally, the process of reserializing the lighting data asset to a clone that can be accessed adds a massive amount of overhead to the batching process, on the order of tens of seconds.
+This will only happen in scenes that actually use realtime GI however.

+A gotcha to be aware of is that if objects have the exact same dynamic lightmap UV offset/scale/index this utility will fail.
+This normally never happens, but scripts using the Lighting Internals package can do this (for example, moving LODs to all occupy the same spot in the lightmap).
+I cannot robustly associate an object in the scene with a uv mesh in the lighting data asset.
+The lighting data asset uses global IDs to associate its data with the scene.
+During scene build, the batching is operating on a copy of the scene and each renderer has a new global ID that has no association in the lighting data asset.
+To get around this, I use the dynamic lightmap offset, scale, and index as a unique identifier for each renderer.

 # TODO

 - Clean up the code and organize it better